A Validated Low-to-Intermediate Mass Planetary Interior Structure Model and New Mass-Radius Relations: A New Interior Structure Model

 Observations of exoplanetary upper atmospheric metallicity as probed by H\textsubscript{2}O have revealed substantial scatter from ${\sim}$0.3 to ${\sim} 100 \times$ solar while solar system C/H spectroscopy and extrasolar interior structure models have given mass-metallicity relations implying $Z\gtrsim50$ for the $M<25M_\oplus$ planets composing the bulk of our sample \citep{KreidbergBean2014,ThorngrenFortney2016,EdwardsChangeat2023,GuillotFletcher2023,SwainHasegawa2024}.
-Keeping in mind the large uncertainties in observed and theoretical planetary atmospheric metallicities, we assume a constant $Z=50Z_\odot$ ($[M/H]=1.7$), the highest metallicity provided by the \citet{FreedmanLustig-Yaeger2014} tables and roughly in line with Uranus and Neptune's atmospheres. $Z$ is unlikely to be truly constant throughout a planetary atmosphere, with metallicity increasing towards the interior \citep[e.g.][]{OrmelVazan2021,Piaulet-GhorayebThorngren2025,SurTejadaArevalo2025}, but this is a consideration for future work.
+Keeping in mind the large uncertainties in observed and theoretical planetary atmospheric metallicities as well as the fact that bulk metallicities are not necessarily reflective of envelope metallicities, we assume a constant $Z=50Z_\odot$ ($[M/H]=1.7$) for all models presented in this work, the highest metallicity provided by the \citet{FreedmanLustig-Yaeger2014} tables and roughly in line with Uranus and Neptune's atmospheres. $Z$ is unlikely to be truly constant throughout a planetary atmosphere, with metallicity increasing towards the interior \citep[e.g.][]{OrmelVazan2021,Piaulet-GhorayebThorngren2025,SurTejadaArevalo2025}, but this is a consideration for future work.

-We calculate $L_\mathrm{int}$ following the analytical fits provided by \citet{Mordasini2020}\footnote{By incorporating the internal intrinsic energy source into our outer temperature boundary condition, we forego the need to explicitly include the energy conservation equation in our solution, i.e we set $\epsilon=0$ in $\frac{\partial L}{\partial m}=\epsilon$.}.
+We calculate $L_\mathrm{int}$ following the analytical fits provided by \citet{Mordasini2020}\footnote{By incorporating internal energy into our outer temperature boundary condition, we forego the need to explicitly include the energy conservation equation in our solution, i.e we set $\epsilon=0$ in $\frac{\partial L}{\partial m}=\epsilon$.}.
 These analytical fits include intrinsic heating generated by radiogenic luminosity as well as the cooling and contraction of the core and envelope \citep{MordasiniAlibert2012,LinderMordasini2019,Mordasini2020}.
 The input parameters to these fits are the mass, composition, and age of the planet \citep{Mordasini2020}.
 This study thus accounts for the contraction of cooling planets with time through the decrease of $L_\mathrm{int}$ with planetary age without the use of an explicit dynamical evolution model.